algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-31_binary_distribution.md

 **Pros**

 - A flow for distributing algokit wheel via `brew` is already established
-- Brew supports distribution of pyinstaller binaries
+- Brew supports distribution of pyinstaller binaries (verified in a PoC on a fork of algokit-cli)
 - Will require minor changes in the existing brew workflow to operate with binary artifacts instead of wheel artifacts
-- Pyinstaller allows compiling a `universal2` binary that works on both `arm64` and `amd64` architectures.
-This means that for `Mac` we can use the existing `ubuntu` runners to build the binaries and distribute them via `brew` to both `arm64` and `amd64` architectures.

 **Cons**

+- Algokit cli relies on dependencies that are not `fat` binaries.
+This means we can't use pyinstaller to target `universal2` architecture and instead need to build the binaries for each architecture separately.
+Hence using a paid ARM macos runner is a simple solution to get binaries for Apple Silicon.
 - Codesigning is required for distribution of binaries via `brew`.
 This means that we need to have a valid Apple Developer account and a valid certificate to sign the binaries.
 While this is a good practice regardless, listing this as a con given non deterministic nature of obtaining a valid certificate from Apple.
 - Separate ARM worker for apple silicon binaries is required.
 Github provides beta version of such runners for with paid billing plans.